Meet MTC Tour Director John “The Big Smoothie” HilmerBen Hilmer

 John: Group travel requires people to be flexible because no matter how much prep and planning goes on, you can always expect changes.
 That is why it is crucial to have a Tour Director on each trip to run interference and deal with situations that arise.
 This allows the group’s director to focus solely on performance and his/her students rather than logistics.

-What’s your proudest moment or a time when you being there made a difference/impact?
+What’s your proudest moment or a time when you were there made a difference/impact?

 John: I have a pretty good skill set after teaching band for 37 years and after teaching music ed courses at Butler University.
 I like being able to offer professional assistance to young directors.
 This frequently comes in the form of advice, repairing instruments, fixing musical flaws/wrong notes and even helping tune the band.
 I enjoy sharing helpful information that makes a trip more successful.